Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Methods and Models

 The dependencies of the hospitalization rate $h_i = h(a)$ and mortality rates $d_i = d(a)$ and $d'_i = d'(a)$ on age $a$ are estimates based on recent data (Table~\ref{tab:hospitalization_death_rates}).

 To model age-dependent disease progression, we randomly assign ages to network nodes in the community group (c) according to the age distribution for NYC, as given by U.S. Census data~\cite{nyc_age}.
-Assumptions about the age dependence of disease progression and other model parameters are immaterial for the risk assessment platform---the platform can learn such parameters and parametric functions from data; we merely use them to create a reasonably realistic surrogate of the real world.
+Additional factors we neglect in our synthetic examples, such as age-dependent contact patterns, are likely small perturbing factors for the risk assessment results we show.
 We assign ages to nodes in the healthcare worker group (b) according to the age distribution among working-age adults (21--65 years old).
 Initially, there are no hospitalized nodes (i.e., group (a) is empty).

-The network has 97,942 nodes.
+The network has 97,942 nodes (with the difference to 100,000 arising from stochastic effects in the generative algorithm).
 We choose the global mean transmission rate $\beta$ so that our simulations are qualitatively aligned with the evolution of the COVID-19 epidemic in NYC~\cite{nyc_covid}.
 We find that a global value of $\beta=12~\mathrm{day^{-1}}$ can qualitatively reproduce the observed rate of infections and can quantitatively reproduce the rate of hospitalizations and deaths during the initial phases of the epidemic in NYC.

-\subsection{Synthetic Data}
+\subsection{Synthetic data}

 We sample synthetic data from the stochastic surrogate-world simulation on the network with $N$ nodes and assimilate data for a possible subset of $\tilde N \le N$ users in the reduced master equation model.
 We consider the following data and error rates: \begin{itemize} \item A positive virus test for node $i$ is taken to imply